Lecture: Section 15.6 Triple Integrals

 $$ = 2 \left( \left(\frac{1}{2} - \frac{1}{3} + \frac{1}{10}\right) - 0 \right) = 2 \left( \frac{15 - 10 + 3}{30} \right) = 2 \left( \frac{8}{30} \right) = \frac{16}{30} = \frac{8}{15} $$

 Now, what if we want to change the order to $dx \,dz \,dy$?
-This means our shadow $D$ is on the $yz$-plane.
+This means our Flashlight is now shining along the $x$-axis, casting a shadow $D$ onto the $yz$-plane.

 1. Inner ($x$) bounds: First, solve any surface involving $x$ for $x$.
 We have $z = x^2+1 \implies x^2 = z-1 \implies x = \pm\sqrt{z-1}$.
 This also tells us we must have $z \ge 1$.